nakamotojp/aicodeprep-gui/README.md

+This is NOT ready so this readme is for the older exe installer which is at wuu73.org/aicp But you can still get it working by downloading this, cd into the folder, type:
+"pip install -e ."
+After package is installed, cd into the aicodeprep_gui_c folder, type:
+"python regmenu_gui.py"
+if that doesn't work for some reason try looking at the other regmenu-win.py file, enabling classic menu gets rid of the usual "extra step" you would need to do to get to the AI Code Prep actual menu.
+The default Windows 11 menu is the annoying one that doesn't show every option.
+You should enable classic menu then add context menu, if having issues just paste the whole script into ChatGPT and ask it how to do it.

+Most people say this works fine but one person said the menu won't install for them and I have no idea why, can't replicate it, so can't figure out why that would happen but feel free to let me know if it does!

 aicodeprep-gui (AI Code Prep GUI)

 aicodeprep is now a GUI application designed to streamline the process of sharing your project's code with AI chatbots.
 It allows you to quickly gather code files into a single text file and copy the content to your clipboard, making it easy to paste into AI chatbots for coding assistance.